oat-sa/taohub-articles/forge/wiki/tao-mac.md

 ![](../resources/extracttao.png)

-    #You need now to copy all the files from the downloaded archive into your /Applications/MAMP/htdocs folder.{#you-need-now-to-copy-all-the-files-from-the-downloaded-archive-into-your-applicationsmamphtdocs-folder}
+    # You need now to copy all the files from the downloaded archive into your /Applications/MAMP/htdocs folder.
      (You may do a drag and drop of the files.
 Make sure you obtain the directories "generis", "tao", "taoItems" under /Applications/MAMP/htdocs

     Warning : there are files that are considered as system file by Mac and are not always visible in the finder..
 Those files are extracted by the built in archive utility, however, if they are hidden, they won't be selected during the drag and drop and won't be copied .
 This will result into a *file not found error message* after installation.